paupuigdevall/somaticBurdenNeuro2022/README.md

 [![DOI](https://zenodo.org/badge/474143031.svg)](https://zenodo.org/badge/latestdoi/474143031)

-# Effects of somatic mutations on cellular phenotypes in iPSC models of neurodevelopment
+# Somatic mutations alter the differentiation outcomes of iPSC-derived neurons

 This repository contains the scripts to reproduce the analysis and the figures of this paper (DOI): https://doi.org/10.1101/2022.03.04.482992